This big egg company will now show you 360-degree look at where your eggs come from

 “What we asked our people to do was take footage [of] the best representation of that farm, in the area of that farm that best represents the environment of that farm,” says Russell Diez-Canseco, Vital Farms president and CEO.
 “That will include being able to see the barn where the chickens go at night . . . it’ll include some sense of the pasture where those birds will spend their days.
 Some videos might show trees on some farms, some videos will show less trees.”
 Ultimately, customers will get the chance to “see and hear the hens that lay the eggs that they’re enjoying.”

 More and more, consumers want to know where their food is coming from, and that transparency is an important part of Vital Farms, Diez-Canseco says.
 The company says this program to provide customers directly with a 360-degree look at their farms is an industry first.
 “I can’t speak to why we don’t see other companies doing this in the United States,” he says.
-“But it was, frankly, a pretty easy choice for us to do it because we’re proud of what we do and we’ve got nothing to hide
+“But it was, frankly, a pretty easy choice for us to do it because we’re proud of what we do and we’ve got nothing to hide.”

 Vital Farms was founded in 2007 as an “ethical food company.”
 Vital Farms’ conditions are certified by an outside company, Certified Humane.
 There is currently no legal definition from the USDA for “pasture raised” for eggs to meet before they’re on grocery shelves, so Vital Farms worked with Certified Humane to create a pasture-raised standard: a minimum of 108 square feet of roaming room for each bird.
 Vital Farms is currently the only egg purveyor accredited by Certified Humane as “pasture raised.”